qianggao-lab/BootstrapSC_example/README.md

 # BootstrapSC
 This repository contains the <u>minimal example codes</u> for the project: ***bootstrapping the flatband superconductors***.
-This project belongs to a large ongoing project: ***(Fermionic) Quantum Many-body Bootstrap***, which is currently under development.
+This project is part of a large ongoing project: ***(Fermionic) Quantum Many-body Bootstrap***, which is currently under development.
 In this small repository, you will be able to use the codes to reproduce part of the results presented in two recent preprints: bootstrapping spinful flatband superconductors [^gao2025] and bootstrapping spinless chiral flatband superconductors [^han2025]

 ## Introduction
 Quantum many-body problems are notoriously hard because the number of degrees of freedom grows exponentially with system size.
-Solving such problems therefore, calls for techniques that can circumvent the resulting exponential complexity, motivating major advances in both theory and numerics, including Hartree–Fock (mean-field), quantum Monte Carlo, and the density-matrix renormalization group (DMRG).
+Solving such problems, therefore, calls for techniques that can circumvent the resulting exponential complexity, motivating major advances in both theory and numerics, including Hartree–Fock (mean-field), quantum Monte Carlo, and the density-matrix renormalization group (DMRG).
 However, these methods have intrinsic limitations, often relying on weak correlations or low entanglement.
 This raises a natural question: How can we make *reliable* predictions in quantum many-body systems where brute-force simulation is impossible and uncontrolled approximations abound?
 This project seeks to address this by developing the *quantum many-body bootstrap* (QMB): a hierarchy of convex relaxations that enforce first principles—unitarity, causality/locality, gauge invariance, positivity, and sum rules—to yield *rigorous, systematically improvable bounds* on physical observables.

 QMB reframes strongly interacting quantum systems as *convex optimization over observables* rather than a search over exponentially large wavefunctions.
 Instead of parameterizing $|\psi\rangle$, one works with low-order correlation data—e.g., the static structure factor $S(\mathbf{q})$ or $p$-particle reduced density matrices ($p$-RDMs).
 These objects must satisfy general physical principles that are independent of microscopic details: matrix-positivity of moment and RDM matrices; locality and short-distance constraints; and symmetries such as U(1), translation, and rotation.
 Upon choosing a proper physical quantity as the optimization variable, these constraints define a convex feasible set of such variables.